0xPARC/0xparc-intro-book/src/intro.typ

 _Programmable cryptography_ is a term coined by 0xPARC for a second generation of cryptographic primitives that has arisen in the last 15 or so years.

-To be concrete, let's consider two examples of what protocols designed by classical cryptography can do:
+To be concrete, let us consider two examples of what protocols designed by classical cryptography can do:

 - _Digital signatures_.
   RSA and ElGamal are examples of digital signature algorithms, where Alice can perform some protocol to prove to Bob that she endorses a message.
   A more complicated example might be a
-  #cite("https://en.wikipedia.org/wiki/Group_signature", "group signature scheme"),
+  #cite("https://en.wikipedia.org/wiki/Group_signature", "group signature scheme,")
   which allows one member of a group to sign a message on behalf of the group.
 - _Confidential computing_.
 For example, consider
-  #cite("https://en.wikipedia.org/wiki/Yao%27s_Millionaires%27_problem", "Yao's millionaire problem"),
+  #cite("https://en.wikipedia.org/wiki/Yao%27s_Millionaires%27_problem", "Yao's millionaire problem,")
   where Alice and Bob want to know which of them makes more money without learning anything more about each other's incomes.
 With cryptography, Alice and Bob could use a two-party computation protocol designed specifically for this purpose.